 The tiny hotel's smallest abode is the Roly Poly.
 It's a petite 80 square feet, not including the sleeping loft.
 Their largest rental is the Kangablue, a traditional stick-built home on wheels that are 170 square feet.

 Caravan shares details about the homebuilders who constructed their tiny homes on their site.Continue to 3 of 7 below.

 The Tumbleweed Tiny House Company is the business credited with sparking the Tiny House Movement back in 2002 when they sold their first teeny home on wheels.

-The Quiet and Cozy Tiny House on the Bay, located in Olympia, WA, was built by Brittany, a small space enthusiast who attended one of Tumbleweed’s two-day tiny home building workshops.
+The Quiet and Cozy Tiny House on the Bay, located in Olympia, WA, was built by Brittany of Bayside Bungalow.
+She was a small space enthusiast who attended one of Tumbleweed’s two-day tiny home building workshops.
 FYI, before taking the class, she had zero construction experience.
 Now Brittany earns her living teaching others how to create their own tiny homes.

 The Rustic Modern House

 The Rustic Modern House located in Portland, Oregon is a 350 square foot home built by Jenny Yee and Michael Papillo, a creative team based on the west coast who specializes in creating tiny livable spaces.
 Their creation incorporates plenty of reclaimed materials including vintage teak flooring, salvaged wood frame windows and my favorite, a petite claw foot tub.